MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/configure-click-to-call.md

 [!INCLUDE[Pre-release disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Integration with Skype and Skype for Business helps you to easily check on the availability of a contact and to make a call with one click from within [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)].
+Integration with Skype and Skype for Business helps you to easily check on the availability of a contact and to make a call with one click from within [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], Preview.

 Skype for Business integration is built and packaged as a solution within [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)].
 To integrate with Skype for Business, you must have a Skype for Business license, and must install the solution.